 Join Gatherall's Puffin & Whale Watch for an unforgettable voyage to nature's ocean playground.
 Leave the driving to us.
 Transportation from/to St. John's hotels included.
 Gatherall's catamaran is the largest and most comfortable tour boat in NL.
 Transport Canada Certified.

 *Full brewery tour available on Saturday’s and Sunday’s

 Package includes: 2 hour boat tour, return shuttle service, brewery tasting, 2 pack QV beer.

 Cruise in comfort aboard our 26' catamaran - washroom equipped.
 All safety equipment provided.

 * Offers are subject to availability.
 Taxes are extra.
 You may have to pre-book and/or mention

 the promotion at the time of booking.
 Please check with the operator for more details.

-Red BayWe offer boat charters and tours, iceberg viewing, seal, whale and seabird watching in its natural habitat, or come & enjoy the ride and the beauty.
+Red BayWe offer boat charters and tours, iceberg viewing, seal, whale and seabird watching in their natural habitat, or come and enjoy the ride and the beauty.

 TrinityExperienced staff make your play time with 'Our Whales' an adventure that you will remember.